-If an employee starts a supplemental duty lake or terminates from it early, or for any other reason cannot complete all of the requirements to receive the full supplement, s/he shall be paid a prorated amount based on the period of time during which the supplemented duties were performed.
+If an employee starts a supplemental duty late or terminates from it early, or for any other reason cannot complete all of the requirements to receive the full supplement, s/he shall be paid a prorated amount based on the period of time during which the supplemented duties were performed.

 An employee holding a supplemented position may voluntarily relinquish the position provided s/he notifies the administrator at the earliest possible date.
-The administrator will notify the employee as soon as feasible if the employee will be terminated in the supplemental position.
+The administrator will notify the employee as soon as feasible if the employee will be terminated in the supplemental position at the earliest possible date.
 If the supplement receiver is terminated, the reason(s) will be provided upon request.